MikePone/pyCOMET/README.md

 # pyCOMET
 Python implementation of the COMET subtyping tool.
-The orginal implementation of COMET algorithm can be found in Struck *et al.* paper [here](https://www.ncbi.nlm.nih.gov/pubmed/25120265).
+The original implementation of COMET algorithm can be found in Struck *et al.* paper [here](https://www.ncbi.nlm.nih.gov/pubmed/25120265).

 ## Training